CaliforniaTravelUnited States

 Joshua Tree National Park is less than a three hour drive away from Los Angeles, making it the perfect weekend getaway from the city.
 Named after the Joshua trees that call it home, the park offers up stunning desert scenery.
 There’s plenty of things to do here, most of them located along the main park road.

-Joshua Tree is best visited in the spring months for wildflowers, or in the fall or winter for cooler temperatures.
-Summer is hot, but you are likely to have the park to yourself.
+In my experience, the best times to visit Joshua Tree are in the spring, when wildflowers bloom, or during the fall and winter for cooler temperatures.
+Summer is extremely hot, but you’ll likely have the park almost to yourself.

 Where To Stay Near Joshua tree National Park : If you can’t snag a campsite in the park, plan to stay in a Castle House tent for a unique stargazing glamping experience.